 CloudCasa is designed to protect any Kubernetes distribution, installed on-premises or in the cloud.
 CloudCasa is designed to work with popular K8s distributions such as Red Hat OpenShift, SUSE Rancher, and VMware Tanzu, and also with cloud-based managed Kubernetes services such as EKS, AKS, GKE, and DigitalOcean.
 Almost all flavors and recent versions of Kubernetes are supported.
 A full list of tested platforms are available in the Requirements and Support section of this FAQ.
 Additionally, you may reach out to us through our CloudCasa Forum if you have any questions about your environment.

-No. Currently, there are no limits on worker nodes per cluster.
-Our free service allows registering unlmited clusters with any number of worker nodes.
+There are no limits on worker nodes for CloudCasa Pro services.
+Our Free service plan allows registering unlimited clusters with any number of worker nodes for Pro services.

-There is no cost to use the Free Service tier for PV and RDS snapshot management and Kubernetes resource backup.
+There is no cost to use the Free service plan.
 No payment information is required to sign up.

-We offer premium services tiers which allow backups of PV data to our cloud storage or to user-provided object storage along with many additional features.
+We offer premium services plans which allow backups of PV data to our cloud storage or to user-provided object storage along with many additional features.
 See https://cloudcasa.io/pricing/ for details.

 Standard support, which includes 8:30 am - 7:00 pm Monday-Friday phone support, is included with the paid service plans.
 We also provide a support chat function in the CloudCasa UI, or you can contact us via email at firstname.lastname@example.org.

 For Free service plan users, we actively monitor the CloudCasa Forum and we are happy to hear from you via the support chat feature as well!